Amorgos/app55-android/README.md

 Notes
 -----
 * The example requires Android 4.0 or greater.
 This is due to bugs in java.net.URLConnection on Android versions prior to Honeycomb.
+* You can use your preferred network stack such as HttpClient or OkHttp by creating an implementation of `HttpAdapter` (part of the [app55-java](https://github.com/app55/app55-java) project) and passing it as a parameter when you create your `Gateway` instance.
+* The `DefaultHttpAdapter` uses an ExecutorThreadPool to implement asynchonous requests due to compatibility with multiple platforms.
+But by implementing your own `HttpAdapter` or subclassing `DefaultHttpAdapter` you can choose your own way of doing background requests that suit your app architecture.